 We at Ingleside want to balance the very real concern of illness with the very real need for a safe, peaceful environment where learning thrives.

-We are taking sensible measures to mount a competent response to COVID-19 to promote safety without creating a fearful environment.
+Since the pandemic began, we have taken sensible measures to respond to COVID-19 and promote safety without creating a fearful environment.

 Protecting ourselves against illness is an individual responsibility.
 We as families are the first line of defense: instilling healthy hygiene habits happens at home.
 While your child is at Ingleside, we are committed to reinforcing these habits.
 Here’s how we’ll work to minimize risk:

 Have school areas supplied with tissues, touch-free trash cans, and hand sanitizer.

 Train and encourage personal responsibility for covering coughs and hand washing (classes will sanitize their hands before and after field time and meals.)

 Train staff on protocols, so students hear one clear message from all staff.

 Create a roster of trained backup staff in the event a staff person must stay home.

 Wearing a mask is a personal matter.
 If your student is more comfortable or you as a parent are more comfortable having your student wear a mask at Ingleside, we fully support your decision.